fboender/bexec/README.md

 Now you can simply press `<F5>` to execute the current buffer.

+To start live updating:

+    \bc

+or

+    :BexecLive

+To stop live updating, call `BexecLive` again.

 For configuration options, please read the documentation (`:help bexec`) or see the [documentation](doc/bexec.txt).